IsEnesEval/diagstandards/standard.md

 # Definition of the standard

 This document intends to define a standard with the purpose of facilitating the sharing of source codes used to analyze climate data and produce evaluation results and figures.
-Said codes will hereafter be refered as 'diagnostic scripts', or in short 'diagnostics' or 'scripts'.
+Said codes will hereafter be referred as 'diagnostic scripts', or in short 'diagnostics' or 'scripts'.
 It is assumed that diagnostic scripts are able to be wrapped as standalone codes that run as independent processes, an approach that has been successfully tested in tools such as ESMValTool and CLiMAF.
 It also assumes that diagnostic scripts are able to read CF compliant NetCDF data files and to produce only the same kind of output files and graphic files.